synrc/shen/README.md

 JavaScript Macros
 -----------------

-Let say we want to generate JavaScript in our code, so you can write programs in Erlang and expand them into JavaScript.
+Let say we want to generate JavaScript in our Erlang code which is very useful for Server-Logic Event System, so you can write programs in Erlang and expand them into JavaScript using -jsmacro attribute.
+Specified functions will be expanded to JavaScript during compilation.

     -module(fac).
     -compile({parse_transform, shen}).